lavinigam-gcp/build-with-adk/retail-ai-location-strategy/blog/bonus-ag-ui-frontend.md

 To add a new UI component that responds to agent state:

-1. **Add TypeScript interface** to `lib/types.ts`
+1. **Add TypeScript interface** to `lib/types.ts` matching your Pydantic schema
-2. **Create component** in `components/`
+2. **Create component** in `components/` that renders the state
-3. **Import in `app/page.tsx`**
+3. **Import in `app/page.tsx`** and conditionally render based on state
-4. **Add to `useCoAgentStateRender`** for chat display
+4. **Optionally add to `useCoAgentStateRender`** for display in the chat sidebar

 ---

-## What You've Built
+## What You've Learned

-In this bonus part, you:
+In this bonus part, you've connected a rich frontend to your ADK agent:

-1. Set up AG-UI Protocol with CopilotKit
-2. Created a FastAPI backend that wraps your ADK agent
-3. Built a Next.js dashboard with real-time state sync
-4. Displayed pipeline progress with collapsible steps
-5. Rendered rich cards for recommendations and insights
+- **AG-UI Protocol** provides the communication layer between frontend and agent
+- **CopilotKit hooks** (`useCoAgent`, `useCoAgentStateRender`) make React integration simple
+- **ADKAgent wrapper** adds protocol support without modifying your agent code
+- **State synchronization** leverages the callbacks you built in earlier parts
+- **Generative UI** creates dynamic components that appear as the agent works

+The key insight is that the work you did in Parts 2-7—setting state in callbacks, using `output_key` to save results—directly enables this rich frontend experience.

 ---